spiffycoffee/pharm-scramble/README.md

 into the PhorCAS website.
 * Run ```./grab_data.sh``` repeatedly to check the PhorCAS site.

 (To run a demo, copy the sample data (input.json & previous.json) into the folder with the scripts.
-Run the python script directly
+Run the python script directly with
 ```python parse.py```)